kyma-incubator/compass/docs/architecture/labeling.md

 - User can label every top-level entity like Application, Runtime
 - User can search Application/Runtime by specific label and its value
-- User can learn about all label keys used in given tenant
+- User can find out about all label keys used in given tenant
 - User can define validation rules for label with given key but it is optional
 - There is one special label: **Scenarios**, that has additional requirements:
     - Every object is labeled with **Scenarios**